morningsun77/ltr_checker/README.md

 ## Overview

 LTR_Checker is a sophisticated bioinformatics pipeline designed for the detection, annotation, and analysis of Long Terminal Repeat (LTR) retrotransposons in genomic sequences.
-The tool integrates machine learning-based detection with multiple established LTR detection software and employs a rigorous six-module filtering and validation system to ensure high-quality results.
+The tool integrates CNN detection with multiple established LTR annotation software and employs a rigorous six-module filtering and validation system to ensure high-quality results.

 ## Features